 If you have a customer who, after reviewing your waiver, expresses trepidation or worry about engaging in the activity or experience or waiving their right to sue, this should raise a red flag.
 Some customers who are uncomfortable with or unwilling to assume the risks of the activity or experience should be let go.
 If you begin to feel that you are trying to talk someone into signing your waiver, pay attention to that red flag.

-Following these five tips for liability waiver deployment will help ensure that your waiver is as effective as it should be in the event of a lawsuit.
+Following these five best practices for liability waiver deployment will help ensure that your liability waiver is more effective in the event of a lawsuit.